9.1 Data Cleansing

 Once we have understood our data we are going to import it into R and study quantitatively how the variables behave before carrying out the cleaning.
 To do this, first check that the data have been imported correctly into R, ensuring that all rows and columns are identified in our data frame.

-data <- read.csv("./Data/titanic3.csv", stringsAsFactors = FALSE, na.strings = "")
+<- read.csv("./Data/titanic3.csv", stringsAsFactors = FALSE, na.strings = "") data

-Secondly, we can obtain the structure of our data frame using the str() function to identify the variable types we have.
+Secondly, we can obtain the structure of our data frame using the str()

 str(data)